p-hlp/CTAGDRC/README.md

         return slope * overshoot;
     }

-This function returns the calculated attenuations which are then being fed into the smoothing filter aka. peak detector.
+This function returns the calculated attenuations which are then being fed into the smoothing filter aka. *peak detector*.

 #### Ballistics
 The time constants are another component that differs alot from compressor to compressor.
 The attack is usually defined as the time it takes for the compressor to attenuate the signal once the signal exceeds the threshold.
 Likewise release is defined as the time it takes for the compressor to recover once the signal falls under the threshold.